 Use energy-saving appliances, such as an electric can opener, a power toothbrush, and a dishwasher.

 Use a cart with wheels to move groceries, laundry, dishes, and other items around the house.
 Some carts have seats so you can rest when you need to.

 Use lightweight, nonstick pots and pans to cook.
 Soak dirty dishes instead of scrubbing them.
 Air-dry dishes, or use a dishwasher.

 Mix, cook, serve, and store foods in the same dish.

 Keep the things you use most at waist level, so you can get them without reaching or bending.

-People with chronic lung disease often try to avoid shortness of breath by rushing through tasks.
+Sometimes people with an illness or condition that affects the lungs try to rush through tasks so they won't get short of breath.
 This uses more energy and can actually increase shortness of breath.
 Instead, slow down and pace your breathing.
 These tips may help:

 Move slowly during tasks that take a lot of effort, such as climbing stairs or pushing a shopping cart.